March 10, 2023

 What ingredients do you need to make salmon gravlax?

-It starts with a simple cure: first salt, sugar, himalayan sea salt, peppercorns, lemon zest and grapefruit zest, black pepper, fennel seeds and fresh dill.
+It starts with a simple cure: first kosher salt, sugar, himalayan sea salt, peppercorns, lemon zest and grapefruit zest, black pepper, fennel seeds and fresh dill.

 It’s tossed together and covered in your salmon, then, it is cured for 1-3 days, rinsed off and thinly sliced to perfection.